shill1729/poissonFits/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package provides convenient functions for fitting Poisson distributions, regressions, and processes to count data of some phenomena or events.
+It also contains data-sets for examples of approximately Poisson distributed phenomena.

 ## Installation